Drahflow/Elymas/doc/parsing.md

   non-alphanumeric prefix is looked up in the current scope.
 This is how `/abc` becomes `"abc"`: The string is created during parsing and afterwards the identity function is applied.

+Additionally, the parser has a quote-level counter which is increased by `{` and decreased by `}`.
+If the quote-level is non-zero, i.e. the parser is in quote mode, the resolution of names is postponed and a function object doing the resolution is pushed instead.